pizza-777/sol2uml/README.md

 * class:    Generates a UML class diagram from Solidity source code. default
 * storage:  Generates a diagram of a contract's storage slots.
 * flatten:  Merges verified source files from a Blockchain explorer into one local file.
+* diff:     Compares the flattened Solidity code from a Blockchain explorer for two contracts.

 The Solidity code can be pulled from verified source code on Blockchain explorers like Etherscan or from local Solidity files.